doctrine/orm/docs/en/reference/partial-objects.rst

 after being reconstituted from the database and that is disconnected from the rest of its data.
-The following section will describe why partial objects are problematic and what the approach of Doctrine2 to this problem is.
+The following section will describe why partial objects are problematic and what the approach of Doctrine to this problem is.

 .. note::